 What exactly are brake bands?

-Brake bands are manufactured using metal which is lined with fiction material that is organic.
-These bands have the ability to tighten in order to hold certain gears in a stationary position (ring and sun gears) and can, also, loosen in order to give them the allowance that is needed for them to spin.
+Brake bands are manufactured using metal which is lined with organic friction material.
+These bands have the ability to tighten in order to hold certain gears in a stationary position (ring and sun gears) and can also loosen in order to give them the allowance that is needed for them to spin.
 The ability of a brake band to tighten or loosen is mostly under the control of the hydraulic system.

-in this section, we will talk about the principle on which an epicyclic gearbox or a planetary gear system works.
+In this section, we will talk about how the epicyclic gearbox or a planetary gear system works.

-Basically, the epicyclic gearbox works on a principle which holds that gear fixing is carried out to obtain the level of torque or the production of speed that is required.
+Basically, the epicyclic gearbox works on the principle that gear fixing is carried out to obtain the level of torque or the production of speed that is required.
 Fixing the sun gear, planet gears, or ring gears leads to changes in gear ratios that range from high torque levels to high levels of speed.
 Now, we will consider how gear ratios are gotten -

-The first gear ratio is responsible for giving the vehicle high torque ratios, and this enables your car to be able to move from a dead state.
+The first gear ratio is responsible for giving the vehicle high torque ratios, enabling your car to move from a dead state.
 This ratio is gotten when you fix the ring gear.
 This results in the rotation of the planet carrier via the power that is transmitted to the car’s sun gear.

-The second gear ratio ref responsible for giving your car high-speed ratios and this enables your car to be able to achieve greater speed as you drive.
-In order to obtain these ratios, What you need to do is fix the sun gear.
+The second gear ratio is responsible for giving your car high-speed ratios, enabling your car to achieve greater speed as you drive.
+In order to obtain these ratios, what you need to do is fix the sun gear.
 This will result in the planet carrier becoming the driven component while the ring gear will serve as the driving component.
 This helps the achievement of high-speed ratios as you drive.

 It is the duty of the reverse gear to ensure that the output shaft works in a reverse direction.
 This eventually leads to your car moving in a reverse direction.
 In order to obtain this gear, what you have to do is to fix your planet gear carrier.
 This will cause the ring gear to become the driven member while the sun gear will serve as the driver component.